JosephPrichard/green/README.md

-# kaleidoscope
+# Kaleidoscope
-A Rust implementation of LLVM's kaleidoscope tutorial
+A Rust implementation of LLVM's kaleidoscope tutorial.

+Work in progress!